nautechsystems/nautilus_trader/docs/concepts/advanced/custom_data.md

 (for completeness, the docstrings are copied from the `Data` base class).

 :::info
-These timestamps are what allow Nautilus to correctly order data streams for backtests by monotonically increasing `ts_init` UNIX nanoseconds.
+These timestamps enable Nautilus to correctly order data streams for backtests using monotonically increasing `ts_init` UNIX nanoseconds.
 :::

 We can now work with this data type for backtesting and live trading.
 For instance,